 The little boy was seven years old and attended class two in a prestigious school in the city.
-His middle class parents, a software-engineer dad and content writer mom who lived the daily grind juggling EMIs, credit card and fuel bills had secured his school admission in said "prestigious" (read overpriced) school after pledging three quarters of their life savings, thereby discarding any hope of them ever graduating to "upper middle class".
-However, they were content in the hope that their little boy and girl were getting "good education" which would hopefully help them get someplace meaningful in life, unlike they who despite "good education" ended up in the middle class trap.
+His middle-class parents, a software-engineer dad and content writer mom, who lived the daily grind juggling EMIs, credit card and fuel bills had secured his school admission in said “prestigious” (read overpriced) school after pledging three quarters of their life savings, thereby discarding any hope of them ever graduating to “upper middle class”.
+However, they were content in the hope that their little boy and girl were getting a “good education” which would hopefully help them get someplace meaningful in life (abroad), unlike they who despite “good education” ended up in the middle class trap.

-That day, the little boy on arriving from school seemed to be a bit lost and confused, unlike his usual joyful self.
-Sitting at the dining table, the boy asked his dad rather mournfully:
+That day, the little boy who arrived from school seemed to be a bit lost and confused, and was unlike his usual joyful self.
+Sitting at the family dining table, the boy asked his dad rather mournfully:

 “Daddy, I have a doubt”.

-"Go ahead, ask!"
-Said the dad, noticing the absence of the cheerful eagerness that usually accompanied junior's such questions.
+“Go ahead, ask!”
+Said the dad, not really noticing the absence of the cheerful eagerness that usually accompanied junior’s such questions.

 “Daddy why am I studying?
 Why do children go to school and big kids go to college and study all these things?”

 Dad put down his coffee mug, looked at his son and smiled.
-"We have discussed this before no?
-By studying you can learn lots of things which when you become big like Daddy will help you to work in a big company and earn good money with which you can buy lots of nice things.
-If you don't study, you will end up like Ramu, our apartment watchman who lives in that one single room with no Playstation."
+“We have discussed this before, no?
+By studying you can learn lots of things, which when you become big like Daddy will help you to work in a big company and earn good money to buy lots of nice things.
+If you don’t study, you will end up like Ramu, our apartment watchman who lives in that one single room with no Playstation.”

 The child nodded as if he expected this answer, but this time he seemed far from convinced.
 He kept his sad face and drew doodles on the table with an imaginary pen, still looking all confused and forlorn.
 The dad said:

-"I know there is something really bothering you, dear.
-You look sad, gloomy and dejected...
-What is it that is troubling you?
-Tell me."
+“I know there is something really bothering you.
+You look sad, gloomy and dejected… What is it that is troubling you, dear?
+Tell me.”

 The kid looked up from the table and stared at the magnetic ABCDs stuck on to the Samsung double door refrigerator and asked: